February 14, 2019

 Regardless of what you are training for or who you are training, role-playing and incorporating scenarios is an effective way to engage your learners.
 This approach will broadly engage your new hires making the whole experience enjoyable.
 Nothing will make your new recruits learn more about the selling process than actually taking part in and assuming real-world customer scenarios.

 If the training and the induction process was top notch, it will be easier for new hires to transition into their new roles.
 That said; what happens after the training is over?
 One of the greatest mistakes retailers make is not following up with their new recruits.
 Monitoring their performance is one thing; however, obtaining the right feedback and assessing their product knowledge over the initial six to twelve month period is vital in determining how successful the training actually was.

 Whether you are hiring for the first time or onboarding staff for the umpteenth time, it is imperative to start on the right foot.
 As you might be aware, a perfect onboarding experience is a good employee retention strategy.

-If you’d like to know more about how EdApp can help with retail training practices with all of the above features, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+If you’d like to know more about how EdApp can help with retail training practices with all of the above features, get in touch at firstname.lastname@example.org.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.